thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 The take away for all of those points are the following:

 * The HTTP spec should be used as it was intended when designing your app.
 * Always use the verb GET only for getting data.
-GET requests should never change state on the server.
-[Idempotent](https://en.wikipedia.org/wiki/Idempotence)
+GET requests should never change state on the server. ([Idempotence](https://en.wikipedia.org/wiki/Idempotence) is a property meaning that the result of an operations is the same whether it's run once or 500 times.)
 * HTTP is always stateless, so a request to the server should fully encapsulate what to do.
 A request should not depend on any previous or subsequent request.
 * The RESTful routes should be nouns, not verbs.
 For example, the request to get a puppy with id=2 should be `GET /puppies/2`, not `GET /getpuppies?id=2`
 * Caching should be used correctly to make your application more performant.